Bulked-up Joshua at career heaviest for Franklin

 After losing to Andy Ruiz Jr in June 2016, Joshua came in at 16st 13lb (103.5kg) for the rematch and outboxed the Mexican-American over 12 rounds.

-Joshua linked up with coach Derrick James and based his camp for this fight in Texas.
-He has spoken of the gruelling training methods under the new trainer.
+Joshua, who based his camp for this fight in Texas, has spoken of the gruelling methods under new trainer Derrick James.

+"There's always an over-analysis with his weight, but clearly he's come in with bad intentions for this fight," said promoter Eddie Hearn.
+"In some fights, where you need speed and agility, he comes in lighter.
+But tomorrow night I think you're going to get an explosive knockout."
 Franklin - for all his attributes, resilience and durability - is not considered a technically-astute boxer.
 With 14 knockouts in 21 wins, nor is he necessarily considered a heavy hitter.

 The Michigan boxer has shed the pounds and, at Wednesday's news conference, he credited his improved physique to a healthier lifestyle.